thomasms/physicstom.com/content/blog/fortranlinkedlist/index.md

 end function atindex
 ```

-And then the important <i>traverse</i> method, which allows us to apply a function to each node in the list, passing in an iterator function with the interface matching.
-Note the intent(inout) here as it is not a const iterator (we should also do this too) since we will see in a short moment that we want to modify these nodes in the list.
+And then the important <i>traverse</i> method, which allows us to apply a function to each node in the list, passing in an iterator function with the interface matching as below.
 ```fortran
 interface
     subroutine iterator_func(node)